Fish and Rice

 “But I am tired of rice.”
 Grandma had said.

 “You must learn to control yourself and not complain about things that cannot be changed.
 You will just feel bad and make other people unhappy too.
 You do not want to make you father unhappy, do you?
-If he sees you smiling and eating your rice, he will not be upset, because you are not moaning!
+If he sees you smiling and eating your rice, he will be happy, because you are not moaning!
 He is grateful that we still have rice.
 He can smile about that and so can I. You must learn to smile about your plain rice too.